 This fall, I finally listened to the voice in my head that told me I should give TV Writing a try.
 I’ve always heard the voice but didn’t think I was capable of actually writing my own show.
 The TV Writing omens came to me a few times in my life, some of which I list below:

 - I’ve watched TV all my life, why wouldn’t I want to know the mechanics of writing an actual show?

 - I’ll never forget when my sister (she might not remember this) told me that a 23-year old Lena Dunham created the hit show on HBO called Girls.
-She was only a few years older than me; I was so intrigued by her accomplishments.
+She was only a few years older than me; I was so intrigued by her accomplishment.

 - Reserved.
 I was challenged one day by one of the hosts who didn’t understand how we could have a talk show without a script.
 Well unbeknownst to me at the time, I thought on talk shows you just talked freely.
 Didn’t the script make it scripted?
 What I would soon learn is everything including talk shows have scripts.

 - My friend Stephen sent me his script to read that he co-wrote with a friend from college.
 Tribeca Film Festival was very interested in the script as well.
 He probably doesn’t know but after reading his script, I wanted to write my own.
 His bravery and talent inspired me.